-General Total Maximum Daily Loads (TMDL) and Other Regulatory Efforts
+General Total Maximum Daily Loads (TMDL)

-The CWAA established the framework for all regulations related to the discharge of PCBs into the nation’s waterways.
-States and jurisdictions share in the implementation of the CWAA through adoption of water quality standards, determination of whether water bodies meet water quality standards, and establishment of plans to achieve standards in impaired water bodies.
+The CWA established the framework for regulations related to the discharge of PCBs into the nation’s waterways.
+States and jurisdictions share in the implementation of the CWA through adoption of water quality standards, determination of whether water bodies meet water quality standards, and establishment of plans to achieve standards in impaired water bodies.

 All of the states in the Chesapeake Watershed have identified waterbodies as impaired for PCBs based mostly on fish consumption advisories.
 (Insert map of impairments, established TMDLs and TMDLs under development) To address these impairments under the authority of the CWA, significant work has been completed in the watershed through TMDL development.
 TMDLs have been developed by the state of Maryland (MD), the Commonwealth of Virginia (VA), the District of Columbia (DC) and the state of West Virginia (WV) to address PCB impairments in the Chesapeake Bay and watershed.
-While there are no PCB listings for DE within the Chesapeake Bay watershed, a TMDL has been developed for the Delaware Bay and an extensive implementation strategy is under way and is achieving reductions of PCBs from regulated sources of stormwater and wastewater.
-NY and PA have not at this time developed TMDLs to address their PCB listings.
+While there are no PCB listings for Delaware (DE) within the Chesapeake Bay watershed, a TMDL has been developed for the Delaware Bay and an extensive implementation strategy is under way and is achieving reductions of PCBs from regulated sources of stormwater and wastewater.
+Pennsylvania (PA) has developed a TMDL for a portion of the Susquehanna within the watershed.
+New York (NY) has not at this time developed TMDLs to address their PCB listings.

 The TMDL projects range in scope from small-segment TMDLs to large sub-watershed TMDLs.
 Most notably, multi-jurisdictional PCB TMDLs have been approved for the Tidal Potomac River.
 Agencies in MD and VA along with U.S. Environmental Protection Agency (EPA) Region 3 staff were actively involved in the development of the Tidal Potomac River TMDL.
 Multi-jurisdictional TMDLs have encouraged collaboration among government entities, which leads to more effective TMDL development.
-Substantial progress has been achieved towards reducing levels of PCBs in the Delaware Estuary.
-Under the lead of the Delaware River Commission (DRBC), implementation efforts have resulted in a significant reduction of PCB levels.
+As an example, substantial progress has been achieved towards reducing levels of PCBs in the Delaware Estuary.
+Under the lead of the Delaware River Commission (DRBC), implementation efforts by multiple jurisdictions have resulted in a significant reduction of PCB levels.
 The successes in the Delaware Estuary have and will continue to inform the proposed reduction approaches in this management strategy and should be helpful in implementation of existing TMDLs in the Chesapeake Bay watershed.

 VA is working on TMDLs in the Elizabeth River, the tidal James River and associated tributaries.
 MD is developing PCB TMDLs in watersheds such as the Severn River, Bird River, Bush River and the Gunpowder River.
 Also, MD and PA are planning to sample the sediments behind Conowingo Dam to better understand Susquehanna River sources and inform TMDL development.
 The District of Columbia is working on revising TMDLs for a number of toxic pollutants in order to incorporate daily loads.
 While much of DC’s streams are covered under the 2007 Potomac River PCB TMDL, more work is needed in the Rock Creek watershed.
 EPA is providing technical assistance on this project through a grant with the Interstate Commission on the Potomac River Basin (ICPRB).

+Other Regulatory Efforts

 The EPA regulates the use, disposal, and clean-up of PCBs under the Toxic Substance Control Act (TSCA).
 The Resource Conservation and Recovery Act (RCRA) Corrective Action (CA) program has authority to require investigation and cleanup of a host of hazardous constituent.
 PCBs are not defined as a hazardous waste under RCRA and are not, in general, a common constituent of concern at RCRA Corrective Action (CA) facilities.
 In an instance where PCBs are the main concern at a RCRA CA site, however, the investigation and remediation are conducted under the TSCA program.